midl-dev/tezos-on-gke/README.md

 * ssh endpoint for remote signing
 * compatible with mainnet and alphanet
 * blockchain snapshot download and import from a public URL for faster synchronization of the nodes
-* TODO:
-  * one-command deployment with Cloud Deployment Manager
 * automatic payouts from a hot wallet with Backerei
 * support for two highly available signers
-  * liveliness check of signers with canary signatures
+* deploy everything in just one command
+* TODO:
+  * metric-based monitoring and alerting with prometheus

 Architecture
 ------------